Bamberg - 6 attractions in my favorite city in Bavaria - Germany

 The Bamberg town hall decorated with images in red, yellow and orange, surrounded by water.

 Bamberg has one of the best-preserved medieval city centers in Germany and miraculously escaped WWII aerial bombing.
-Thanks to that, the cobblestones can still tell us today about when King Henry II founded the city in the 2th century and had high-flying plans to make Bamberg the new Rome.
+Thanks to that, the cobblestones can still tell us about when King Henrik II founded the city 11th century and had high-flying plans to make Bamberg the new Rome.

 The red roofs and countless stone bridges have been carefully cared for over the years and it is no wonder that Bamberg often ends up on top lists of Germany's most charming cities.